 Select a form of training that best fits your recording needs.

-Align to “Real Life” Realities
+Blended Learning Solutions Help You Align to “Real Life” Realities

 Like it or not, real-life factors unrelated to training effectiveness will sometimes influence your training decisions.
 You may have to consider contradictions between training needs and production schedules, travel logistics, costs, the need to pay overtime to complete training, workers at your site and workers at remote facilities, and other similar factors when selecting the training for a given purpose.